AE Golf News

 It wasn’t until later in the week that Bell’s belief truly took hold.

-"Once I got past Maxwell [Ford] and reached the quarterfinal match against Ben James, I believed I could win the U.S. Am," Bell said.
-"When my confidence is high, I feel like I can compete with anyone."
+“Once I got past Maxwell [Ford] and reached the Quarterfinal Match against Ben James, I realized I could win the U.S. Amateur,” Bell said.
+“When my confidence is high, I feel like I can compete with anyone.”

 The semifinals are set!@GatorsGolf's Parker Bell claims the final spot after an intense battle with Ben James. #USAmateur pic.twitter.com/8m5QqpZXgo